 An electrician will know how to do everything up to and including the patch panel.

 The patch panel needs to be installed in a rack, or fitted to something, and typically it will be concealed, within a cabinet, or cupboard, with access to power, whilst being accessible and ventilated.

 Inside the cabinet, or cupboard.

-Along with the patch panel (1), you’ll also need a network switch (2), which connected to the router (3).
-The network switch and router will need access to power (4).
+Along with the patch panel (1), you’ll also need a network switch (2), which connects to the router (3).
+The router provides the switch with internet connectivity, and the switch, in turn, provides internet connectivity to the data outlets around the house.
+The patch panel is unpowered, but the network switch and router will need access to power (4).